02 – Erica Roe Streaks at Twickenham.

 08 – US unemployment surges to its highest level since the Great Depression.

 11 – The hull of the Mary Rose, Henry VIII’s flagship wrecked in the Solent in 1545, is raised to the surface and towed into Portsmouth.
+The event is covered live on television for nearly seven hours by BBC2.
+Thousands of people line the shores of Southsea, Portsmouth and Gosport as the Tudor warship is towed into the naval harbour.

 14 – Liberace’s former chauffeur Scott Thorson files a $380 million palimony suit against the flamboyant entertainer.
 Most of his claims are eventually dismissed and he receives a settlement of $95,000.